niteshtolani2812/TicTacToeWithC/README.md

 # TicTacToeWithC
 This is my project for L&amp;T STEP IN program.
+This Game desiged in C Programming Language using multifile approach.
+I have used the concepts of functions, 2D arrays and multifile approach.